Texas power grid manager issues weeklong conservation alert

 DALLAS (AP) — On the cusp of summer, the electric power grid manager for most of Texas on Monday issued its second conservation alert since the deadly February blackout, calling on users to dial back energy consumption through Friday to avert an emergency.

+“We’re currently seeing three to four times the number of forced thermal (steam-powered) generation outages on our system than we would typically expect to see this time of year,” Sopko said in an afternoon telephone conference.

+“All of these thermal units are offline due to mechanical failure or the need for repairs," she said.

-Wind output was expected to be 3,500 to 6,000 megawatts between 3 p.m. and 9 p.m.
-Monday, about 1,500 megawatts less than what is typically available for peak conditions, ERCOT said.
-It said generator owners expect generator output from wind and other sources to increase as the week progresses.
+Also, wind-powered generator output was producing 3,500 to 6,000 megawatts between 3 p.m. and 9 p.m.
+Monday, about 1,500 megawatts less than what is typically available for peak conditions, according to an ERCOT statement.
+Solar power was producing more than 5,000 megawatts, Sopko said.

+“We want you to know that we share the same concerns of all Texans, and this is a priority to ensure that generators can perform as we head into the summer months," she said.

 A megawatt usually powers about 200 homes on a summer day.
 Summer officially begins on Sunday.